MRRP-lab/equipment-info/flies.md

 # Cautions

 - The drones are really finicky sometimes.
 Sometimes not flying after hitting the ground, requiring you to reset them by toggling a tiny switch on the top of the board near the front right arm.
 - Pay attention to the LEDs!!!
 They each have different meanings and will tell you that something's wrong.
-See their meanings [here](https://www.bitcraze.io/documentation/tutorials/getting-started-with-crazyflie-2-x/#leds)
+See their meanings [here](https://www.bitcraze.io/documentation/tutorials/getting-started-with-crazyflie-2-x/#leds) But just for quick reference:
+    - Solid red LED (M1 by default): Low battery
+    - 5 red LED blinks followed by brief pause repeating: Failed self-test.
+    - Red blinking twice each second: Good to go!
+    - Led 4 blinking red/green: Radio connected.
+    - For anything else check the link above.
 - We've had 2 cases now of a minor crash resulting in a broken leg.
+Be careful.
+- In my (Parker) opinion, the crazyflie client sucks.
+It crashes quite frequently and most of the default controller input layouts have certain flight parameters set which shouldn't be set... like a mapping which automatically has pitch at -30 degrees or one which has thrust at 40% for no reason, forcing you to need to go into the settings to set those controls.
+These input modifications don't persist and there's no way to save them (to my knowledge).
+- It seems like the PS3 Mode 1 is one of the most reasonable control schemes.
 More resources: https://www.bitcraze.io/documentation/tutorials/getting-started-with-crazyflie-2-x/#controlling-the-crazyflie